-Ongoing installation of irrigation in the Upper Takaka Valley has generated the need for incremental voltage support and supply capacity enhancement.
-Capacitor banks were installed during 2010 and 2013 to provide this.
+Ongoing installation of irrigation in the Upper Takaka Valley generated the need for incremental voltage support and supply capacity enhancement.
+Capacitor banks were installed during 2010 and 2013 to provide this, a new supply substation was constructed and commissioned at Upper Takaka in 2016.
 Further irrigation load growth in the area is expected.
-The development of a new supply substation was constructed and commissioned in 2016.